joshmorgan1000/UTKH/THEORY.md

 Prisms provide a unique opportunity to study the resonance effects of light:

 - **Predicted Observation:**
   - Light passing through a prism should exhibit subtle frequency shifts or polarization patterns as it interacts with the resonant structure of the material.
-Such anomolies could have been subtle enough to have been overlooked in past experiments.
+Such anomalies could have been subtle enough to have been overlooked in past experiments.
   - These shifts may include:
     - A deviation from classical dispersion models.
     - Evidence of hyperdimensional oscillations in the form of unaccounted-for spectral lines, gravitational waves, or other kutonic signatures.